FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 8. Practical Insights for Formulators

-Coffee furanone is valued for its ability to impart a rich, sweet aroma that enhances both flavor and fragrance formulations.
-It synergizes well with vanilla, chocolate, and nutty notes, providing a rounded sensory experience.
-Formulators should be cautious of overuse, as its potent aroma can dominate blends.
-It is often under-utilized in savory applications, where it can add unexpected depth.
+Coffee furanone is valued for its ability to impart a rich, caramel-like aroma, enhancing the authenticity of sweet flavors.
+It synergizes well with other Maillard reaction products and vanilla notes.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering sweetness.
+It is often under-utilized in savory applications, where it can add complexity.

 Citation hooks: FlavScents; industry practice